Izazzubayer/Pathly2/QUICK_SETUP.md

 # Quick Setup - API Keys Needed

 ## ✅ What You Already Have
-- Google Places API Key: `AIzaSyAv2eA6tx1O9cX3IJkIpd2Kv349oaQT6Is`
+- Google Places API Key: (configured in Google Cloud Console)

 ## ❌ What You Need to Add